Markay12/headquartersDiscordBot/README.md

 9. `.ping` --> initial command, shows latency
 10. `.purchase` --> purchase roles within the server
 11. `.ranks` --> Displays which ranks the user can buy and upgrade
+12. `.hangman` --> Play a fun game of hangman and see if you can win!

 # Economy
 This server continues to expand on and include our fully functioning economy where users can increase, donate, gamble and purchase items.
 The economy is used for these items right now and is included in the command list above.